SaltwaterC/aws2js/README.md

 > npm install aws2js

-[npm](https://github.com/isaacs/npm) is the only direct dependency of this library.
-It is used programmatically to install the dependencies.
+[npm](https://github.com/isaacs/npm) is a direct dependency of this library.
+It is used programmatically to install the dependencies for XML and MIME parsing.

 By default, the module installs as dependencies the [libxml-to-js](https://github.com/SaltwaterC/libxml-to-js) and the [mime-magic](https://github.com/SaltwaterC/mime-magic) libraries.
 Under Windows, it installs by default with [xml2js](https://github.com/Leonidas-from-XIV/node-xml2js) and mime-magic.